ignorant05/MyBluetoothCar/README.md

 ## Hardware Requirements
 - Car chasis (i used lego)

-- ESP32 board (i used ESP32 WROOM 32U with external antenna)
+- ESP32 board (i used ESP32 WROOM 32U with external antenna).

-- Motor driver module (i used l298n)
+- Motor driver module (i used l298n).

-- 1 DC motor (or more if you like but make sure to adjust the code)
+- 1 DC motor (or more if you like but make sure to adjust the code).

-- Servo motor (for steering)
+- Servo motor (for steering).

-- Battery pack (i used 4 AA battery pack)
+- Battery pack (i used 4 AA battery pack).

-- Switch button (used to set the car ON/OFF)
+- Switch button (used to set the car ON/OFF).

-- Bluetooth-enabled smartphone with the Dabble app
+- Bluetooth-enabled smartphone with the Dabble app.

 ## Software Requirements